romainmenke/firefox-css-cyclic-imports-bug-001/README.md

 - setup puppeteer with Firefox.
 - run the tests found under `./tests/cycles`.

+The tests will always show a red box.

+### With a web server

+- read contents of `package.json`
+- run `npm run serve`
+- visit `http://127.0.0.1:8080/tests/cycles/006/` (or whatever port was assigned)

-The tests will always see a red box.
+The tests will always show a red box.

-## Manual checks :
+### As a file

 Each folder also contains an `index.html` file.
 You can open this in any browser.